 The cannabis industry has exploded, and the environment has taken a hit.
-Many lawmakers have sought to make sure mammoth growers like Canopy and Aphria comply with environmental standards through more enforcement, but micro farms and home growers need to consider this as well.
+Many lawmakers have sought to make sure mammoth growers like Canopy, Aphria and Aurora comply with environmental standards through more enforcement, but micro farms and home growers need to consider this as well.

 But the method that piqued our interest in terms of indoor and greenhouse growing is one called aeroponics.
-Following what NASA learned on beans, the ag-tech company GrowX experimented with suspending the cannabis plant by its roots in a moist environment.
+Following NASA’s learning on beans, the ag-tech company GrowX experimented with suspending the cannabis plant by its roots in a moist environment.
 Water vapour keeps the plant hydrated without the use of soil or potting medium, or hydroponic apparatus.

 Aeroponics uses 95% less water than outdoor farming, and 40% less water than indoor hydroponic farms, yet it gets fat yields—sometimes 300% larger than traditionally grown yields which is a WIN-WIN.